 Members frequently load vendor-supplied bibliographic metadata into the Alma Network Zone (NZ).
 In order to maintain the integrity of data in the NZ, the OCLC control number (OCN) is the preferred match point for records imported via Alma’s import profiles.
 However, several vendors do not supply OCNs in their bibliographic metadata, or supply them only sporadically.
-Specific vendors with this problem include (but are not limited to):
+(Kanopy is one example.)

 You will need to ensure that the vendor is including OCLC control numbers and/or their proprietary ID number in each record’s 001 field, as well as the appropriate qualifier(s) in each record’s 003 field.
 MarcEdit can help you verify this with its ‘Find’ function and/or the Field Count report.